somedatapacket/docs.humio.com/content/configuration/proxy.md

 It is possible to configure Humio to access the internet through a proxy server.

-At the moment this is possible for sending alert notifications.
+At the moment this is possible for sending alert notifications and S3 archiving.
 To setup a proxy use the following configuration properties:

 ``` shell